 We all have them, though we might not want to admit it.
 Consider your biases and be aware of them beforehand.
 These could include judgements about personal appearance, comparing them to the previous incumbent in the role, or even where they went to school.
 To avoid this, bring an objective colleague to the meeting and assess their suitability together afterwards.

 Can we help you recruit your next permanent or temporary role?
-Get in touch with one of our specialist consultants today.
+Get in touch with one of our specialist consultants today, or read our complete interview and selection guide for employers to find out more about best practice hiring.